Looking for souvenir ideas? These 10 classic keepsakes will ensure your holiday lives long in the memory…

 Helpfully, I’ve scoured the globe to bring you 10 of the best souvenir ideas.
 Next time you’re in a gift shop, pop any of these in your shopping basket and you’ll have something to commemorate your travels for years to come.
 Just don’t go too crazy — that portrait of the Eiffel Tower won’t do much to keep your luggage weight in check.

-10 of the Best Souvenirs to Collect Worldwide
+10 Best Souvenir Gifts to Collect Worldwide

-From the kitsch to the classy, these souvenir ideas almost certainly won’t end up in the garbage (we hope)…
+From the kitsch to the classy, these useful souvenir ideas almost certainly won’t end up in the garbage (we hope)…

 1. Fridge magnets souvenir